ReliSA/Software-process-antipatterns-catalogue/catalogue/Irrational_Management.md

 ## Summary

 The manager (or management team) of one or more development projects is unable to make decisions, due to a personality defect or the result of an obsession with details.
 When faced with a crisis, the manager's decisions are knee-jerk reactions rather than carefully thought-out strategies or tactical actions.
-These reactions cause the project to thrash and further problems.
+These reactions cause the project to thrash and to further problems.

 ## Symptoms